 You can reach here by the express bus or metro.
 Alternatively, you can come on your private transport as there is a large parking space.
 Next to it is the enormous nine-dome Dubai Butterfly garden.
 It is home to 15,000 butterflies of around 26 types.
 So, you can buy the combo tickets for Miracle Garden and Butterfly Garden.

 Dubai Miracle Garden is a verdant escape for anyone who loves nature or creativity.
-Opens by the onset of winter, the garden is a must-visit destination in Dubai, either you are here for a weekend or vacation.
+(Also, check about Sharjah Safari Park) Opened by the onset of winter, the garden is a must-visit destination in Dubai, whether you are here for a weekend or on vacation.